List of Fast & Furious characters: Suki

 Suki is a friend of Brian and sometimes girlfriend of Tej Parker in 2 Fast 2 Furious.
 She is shown to have a highly competitive nature but she is also an excellent driver by handling losses easily.
 Despite that Brian has won against her numerous times, they remain good friends, and she later helps Brian and Pearce out by driving Pearce's Mitsubishi Eclipse along with Tej to allow the pair to escape custody.
+Suki appeared in the flashback scenes of Brian O'Conner in Furious 7.
 In Fast X, Suki is revealed to be one of Dante Reyes' targets from his vision board.

 Suki is portrayed by Devon Aoki.
 Suki's car had appeared in the music videos of Ludacris' "Act a Fool", Pink's "Stupid Girls" and Lindsay Lohan's "First".